Learn about sensitive information types

 In a sensitive information type entity definition, confidence level reflects how much supporting evidence is detected in addition to the primary element.
 The more supporting evidence an item contains, the higher the confidence that a matched item contains the sensitive info you're looking for.
-For example, matches with a high confidence level will contain more supporting evidence in close proximity to the primary element, whereas matches with a low confidence level would contain little to no supporting evidence in close proximity.
+For example, matches with a high confidence level contain more supporting evidence in close proximity to the primary element, whereas matches with a low confidence level would contain little to no supporting evidence in close proximity.

 A high confidence level returns the fewest false positives but might result in more false negatives.
 Low or medium confidence levels return more false positives but few to zero false negatives.

-- low confidence: Matched items will contain the fewest false negatives but the most false positives.
+- low confidence: Matched items contain the fewest false negatives but the most false positives.
 Low confidence returns all low, medium, and high confidence matches.
 The low confidence level has a value of 65.

-- medium confidence: Matched items will contain an average number of false positives and false negatives.
+- medium confidence: Matched items contain an average number of false positives and false negatives.
 Medium confidence returns all medium, and high confidence matches.
 The medium confidence level has a value of 75.

-- high confidence: Matched items will contain the fewest false positives but the most false negatives.
+- high confidence: Matched items contain the fewest false positives but the most false negatives.
 High confidence only returns high confidence matches and has a value of 85.

 If you have existing policies or custom sensitive information types (SITs) defined using number-based confidence levels (also know as accuracy), they will automatically be mapped to the three discrete confidence levels; low confidence, medium confidence, and high confidence, across the Security @ Compliance Center UI.